-You are not alone…
+You are not alone.

-Okay, but what does this have to do with the fact that you will soon need to separate from your precious little baby, this little miracle that has consumed your every moment for the last couple of years.
-The unease you are feeling is the sacrifice of your present predictable normal (which is painful), the inability to predict the outcome of your baby’s safety and wellbeing in the new environment outside of the home and the perceived loss of control which our brains despises.
-This neurophysiological pain is real and can not be ignored, but it can be managed which is part of what makes us such incredible organisms, we have intraspection.
+Okay, but what does this have to do with the fact that you will soon need to separate from your precious baby, this little miracle that has consumed your every moment for the last couple of years.
+The unease you are feeling is partly due to the sacrifice of your present predictable normal (which is painful) plus the inability to predict the outcome of your baby’s safety and well-being in the new environment outside the home.
+Add the perceived loss of control, something our brains despise, and you have a raging thunderstorm of emotions ripping through your insides as you hand your baby over to the teacher.

-Here are 5 top tips to help you with the big step into day care:
+Here are 5 top tips to help you with the big step into daycare:

 - Make your goodbye quick and positive.
 Use phrases such as “I’ll be back soon.
-Mummy can’t wait to come back!” and create a special ritual exclusively for dropping off such as “Bonus cuddles!”, “Tummy Tickles” or “Nose rubs” [verbalise].
+Mummy can’t wait to come back!” and create a special ritual exclusively for dropping off, such as “Bonus cuddles!”, “Tummy Tickles” or “Nose rubs” [verbalise].

-In the next post I will go a little deeper into the impact of uncertainty and anxiety on the developing brain.
+In the next post, I will go a little deeper into the impact of uncertainty and anxiety on the developing brain.

 Thank you for reading and we hope this serves you and your young family well.